 The operating result after accounting for capital items is a surplus in all projected years.
-The overall trend in operating result is improving over the forecast period due to revenue growth (averaging 2.8% p.a.) outstripping expenditure growth (averaging 2.5% p.a.).
+The overall trend in operating result is improving over the forecast period due to revenue growth (averaging 2.9% p.a.) outstripping expenditure growth (averaging 2.7% p.a.).
 Revenue growth is driven by rates and annual charges, user fees and charges and other revenue including rent income.
 Another factor in increased revenue is the inflow of additional funds from the property development activity and population growth that is expected to grow the rates base.

-The strong results in 2020/21 to 2021/22 are primarily due to forecast gains from sale of assets to fund infrastructure renewal works as well as capital income from partner contributions partly funding major Town Centre projects.
+The strong results in 2020/21 to 2021/22 are primarily due to forecast gains from sale of assets to fund infrastructure renewal works as well as capital income from partner contributions partly funding major Local Centre projects.
 Planning for these projects, should consider the inclusion of commercial opportunities of sufficient return to cover ongoing operational costs of the public spaces in the precinct.
 The proceeds from asset sales are restricted and will be solely used for asset renewals.

 The charts below show the forecast operating result before and after capital grants and contributions items and income from sale of assets.
 The Net Operating Result for the year includes capital grants and contributions as well as asset sales revenue.
 As these items are capital in nature, it is useful to focus on the operating result that excludes capital items and assets sales.
-The elimination of these items are made to focus on analysis of core operating council's results.
-In 2018/19 Council achieves an operating surplus of \$26.9 million after allowing for the depreciation expense.
-If capital grants and contributions are excluded, the operating result remains in surplus, with a result of \$7.8 million.
+These items are eliminated to focus on analysis of Council's core operating results.
+In 2019/20 Council will achieve an operating surplus of \$30 million after allowing for the depreciation expense.
+If capital grants and contributions are excluded, the operating result remains in surplus, with a result of \$10.7 million.